 Another problem is that Chinese Algae Eaters often redecorate everything to their liking; they can uproot or knock plants over.

 What’s good about these fish is their hardiness.
 They survive well in fast-moving, and also brackish water.

 The minimum tank size for housing Chinese Algae Eater is 30 gallons (120 L).
-However, if you plan on stocking a group of this fish then you should opt for a 55-gallon tank (220 L) or more.
+However, if you plan on stocking a group of these fish then you should opt for a 55-gallon tank (220 L) or more.

-Larger tanks are essential because it helps to curb territorial aggressiveness of adult Chinese Algae Eater and ensure that they maintain adequate spacing from tankmates as they grow bigger.
+Larger tanks are essential because it helps to curb the territorial aggressiveness of adult Chinese Algae Eater and ensure that they maintain adequate spacing from tankmates as they grow bigger.
 They need some space.
 It is always the key to territorial aggression and bullying.

 Temperature: The optimal temperature range for this species is in the range of 74 °F to 80 °F (23 °C to 27 °C).

 pH: Chinese Algae Eaters are pretty hardy and can tolerate a pH range between 6.0 – 8.0.

 Hardness: Water hardness value should be in the range of 5 – 20 dGH.